-Students in grades K through 4 do not have to change clothes for gym class.
-However, it is recommended that girls in K-4 wear pants, skorts or shorts on gym days, or shorts under their uniform jumper or skirt.
-Students in grades 5 and 6 are required to change into appropriate attire for gym.
+Students in grades K through 6 will not change clothes for gym class.
+However, it is recommended that girls in K-6 wear pants, skorts or shorts on gym days, or shorts under their uniform jumper or skirt.
 All students K-6 must wear sneakers for gym class.
 Students will be allowed to wear their sneakers with their uniform on their assigned gym days.
 However, in the event that a gym day is a Mass day, the students must bring their dress shoes to wear to Mass.